josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 <div class="alert is-helpful">

-For the sample application that this page describes, see the <live-example></live-example>.
+For the sample application that this page describes, see the <live-example name="toh-pt6"></live-example>.

 </div>